mtvbrianking/laravel-ussd/readme.md

 **Getting user input**

-If the `text` attribute is set on an action, it will behave like the `<question>` tag waiting for user input
+When the `text` attribute is included in an action tag, it prompts the user for input in the same way that a `<question>` tag would.

 ```xml
 <!-- Approach #1 - user input handled by a qn tag -->